IPhone 5: History

 Rumors about the iPhone 5 began shortly after the announcement of the iPhone 4s, though detailed leaks did not emerge until June 2012.
 On July 30, 2012, reports pinpointed the dates on which the iPhone 5 would be unveiled and released, along with some accurate predictions of its features.
 On September 4, 2012, Apple announced they would be hosting an event at the Yerba Buena Center for the Arts in San Francisco on September 12, 2012.
 A shadow of the numeral 5 was featured in the invitations sent to the media, suggesting that the next iPhone would be unveiled at the event.

 At the unveiling, Apple announced the iPhone 5 and also introduced new iPod Nano and iPod Touch models.
 They also stated that pre-orders would be accepted starting September 14, 2012.
 Over two million pre-orders were received within 24 hours.
 The iPhone 5 was made available for sale to the public on September 21, 2012.
 Initial demand for the new phone exceeded the record set by its predecessor, the iPhone 4s, by selling over 5 million units in the first three days.
 On November 30, 2012, Apple added an unlocked version of the iPhone 5 to their online US store, with the 16 GB model starting at US$649.

 The iPhone 5 was officially discontinued by Apple on September 10, 2013, with the announcement of its successors, the iPhone 5s and the iPhone 5c.
 While the 5c shared almost the same internal hardware as the iPhone 5, the 5c used a lower-cost polycarbonate plastic case in place of the original 5's aluminum form.
 The introduction of the 5c deviated from Apple's previous market strategy, where the previous iPhone model would remain in production, but sold at a lower price point below the new model.

 On April 28, 2014, Apple initiated an out of warranty recall program to replace any failing power buttons of iPhone 5 models which were manufactured prior to March 2013 at no cost.
 On August 23, 2014, Apple announced a program to replace batteries of iPhone 5 models that "may suddenly experience shorter battery life or need to be charged more frequently" which were sold between September 2012 and January 2013.

 Litigation

 Following the release of the iPhone 5, Samsung announced that it was filing a lawsuit against Apple for infringing eight of its patents.
 The case was scheduled to begin in 2014.
 In a statement, Samsung said it had "little choice but to take the steps necessary to protect our innovations and intellectual property rights".
-Litigation between the two involving patent infringement has been ongoing and is being fought in several court cases around the world.
+Litigation between the two involving patent infringement continued in multiple countries, and was eventually settled out of court in 2018.